samueltwallace/rpgs/posts/waterfall.md

 You return to the falls, armed with weapons, armor, and knowledge.
 You enter a door in the wall of the falls, and with Glarial's amulet you enter unperturbed.
 Dungeon rooms lay out before you, with monsters many times your power.
 Giants of fire and lava roam here.
 Spiders made of shadow.
 You find a key and make your way to the backmost room.

 Here is a shrine to King Baxtorian.
 You fill the chalices scattered across the room with magical runestones, as the book you retrieved indicated.
-You also return Glarial's ashes to the tomb here, reuniting with the dead king.
+You also return Glarial's ashes to the tomb here, reuniting with the dead king[^1].
 There is a deep grinding, and a treasure is revealed.
 Diamonds, gold bars, and curious metal seeds that sprout into flowers.

 The boy claims you stole his treasure, and will not return home.

+[^1]: It is later revealed that Baxtorian is actually trapped in stone as a statue of himself.

 # Place in the Game